Murdaugh family: 14th District

-From 1920 to 2006, three members of the Murdaugh family served as the 2nd, 3rd, and 4th circuit solicitors for the five-county area of South Carolina's Lowcountry region within the 14th judicial district; the family's influence in the area led to it being colloquially known as "Murdaugh Country."
+From 1920 to 2006, three members of the Murdaugh family served as the 2nd, 3rd and 4th circuit solicitors for the five-county area of South Carolina's Lowcountry region within the 14th judicial district; the family's influence in the area led to it being colloquially known as "Murdaugh Country".

 In South Carolina, the circuit solicitor–analogous to the district attorney in other U.S. jurisdictions–is in charge of prosecuting all criminal cases within their jurisdiction.
 The 14th judicial district oversees Allendale, Colleton, Hampton, Beaufort and Jasper counties.
 It is the only judicial circuit in the state to cover five counties.
 According to columnist Kathleen Parker, the justice system of the 14th district was regarded as rigged and local attorneys would make a motion to settle a case rather than go to trial there.

 The Murdaugh family was one of South Carolina's most prominent legal families, and were featured in the cover story for a 1989 issue of Carolina Lawyer magazine.
-Because of the family's decades-long control of the office of solicitor in the 14th district, they wielded enormous judicial and political power for almost a century.
-Following several criminal incidents involving Murdaugh family members in the late 2010s and early 2020s, their influence on the local judicial system was scrutinized.
+Because of the family's decades-long control of the office of circuit solicitor in the 14th district, they wielded enormous judicial and political power for almost a century.
+Following several criminal incidents involving Murdaugh family members in the late 2010s and early 2020s, their influence over the local judicial system was scrutinized.

 Family law firm

 The Murdaugh family law firm, formerly known as Peters Murdaugh Parker Eltzroth & Detrick (PMPED), specialized in personal injury litigation.
 PMPED built its success in the early 2000s due to a state law that made it easier for plaintiffs to forum shop.
 The law permitted South Carolina residents "to file a suit in any county in which an out-of-state company own[ed] property and conduct[ed] business—regardless of where an accident took place."

 In Hampton County, trial judges generally avoided transferring cases, and plaintiffs' attorneys had a reputation for abusing subpoena power.
-This legal climate led to the 14th circuit district being named the third worst "judicial hellhole for defendants" by the American Tort Reform Association.
+This legal climate led to the 14th district being named the third worst "judicial hellhole for defendants" by the American Tort Reform Association.
 Because of PMPED's success in suing CSX Transportation, the county was known as a "site of pilgrimage" for those with personal injury lawsuits against railroads; PMPED's offices became known locally as "the house that CSX built".
 Due to the firm's activities, doing business in Hampton County became a legal liability, resulting in the county losing potential employers.

 Reforms enacted in 2005 by both the state supreme court and state legislature changed South Carolina's corporate venue law, ending plaintiffs' ability to easily forum shop in Hampton County.
 PMPED changed its name to The Parker Law Group in 2022 shortly before Alex Murdaugh's murder trial.